 With three Oscars to his name, Vittorio Storaro has defined modern cinematography.
-His work with Bertolucci, Coppola, and Woody Allen in films such as The Conformist or The Last Emperor not only illuminated scenes but built atmospheres.
-Storaro understands light as a language, not as a mere technical resource, and that has made him a reference for directors worldwide.
+His work with Bertolucci, Coppola, and Woody Allen in films such as The Conformist and The Last Emperor not only illuminated scenes but also built atmospheres.
+Storaro understands light as a language, not merely a technical resource, and this has made him a reference for directors worldwide.

 The technical mastery of light in digital cinema 🎥